 Nevertheless, those requesting public records to use for sales-related reasons have to be open about their agendas.
 Plus, information associated with donor records, student records, and trade secrets is confidential.3

-Criminal records are public Arizona state records thanks to the Arizona Revised Statute § 41-1750.
-However, criminal records in the possession of the AZDPS (Arizona Department of Public Safety) aren’t accessible by just anyone.
+However, criminal records in the possession of the AZDPS (Arizona Department of Public Safety) aren’t accessible to just anyone.
 The only individuals who can request these records are the person on the record, law enforcement, judicial personnel, and prospective employers.4

-How to Search Arizona Criminal Records
+How To Search Arizona Criminal Records

 Those needing to obtain their criminal history records can retrieve them through the AZDPS Central State Repository.
 They need to do the following depending on their personal circumstances:

-• Local Clearance: People have to contact their local sheriff’s office or police department for this service.
+- Local Clearance: People have to contact their local sheriff’s office or police department for this service.

-• Clearance Letter: Because Arizona law forbids the state’s criminal history repository from providing clearance letters or conducting criminal records checks to meet foreign adoption or visa requirements, individuals have to dial 602-223-2222 to reach the Criminal History Records division for that purpose.
+- Clearance Letter: Because Arizona law forbids the state’s criminal history repository from providing clearance letters or conducting criminal records checks to meet foreign adoption or visa requirements, individuals have to dial 602-223-2222 to reach the Criminal History Records division for that purpose.

-• Fingerprint Clearance Card: Someone needs to call 602-223-2279 to reach the Applicant Clearance Card division if it’s mandatory for employment at a certain agency or company.
+- Fingerprint Clearance Card: Someone needs to call 602-223-2279 to reach the Applicant Clearance Card division if it’s mandatory for employment at a certain agency or company.

-• National Criminal History Clearance or Check: Individuals living outside of Arizona should visit the FBI’s Identity History Check page and follow its instructions.
+- National Criminal History Clearance or Check: Individuals living outside of Arizona should visit the FBI’s Identity History Check page and follow its instructions.

-• Personal Criminal History Record Review: Residents need to contact the Criminal History Records division by dialing 602-223-2222 to get a Record Review Packet.
+- Personal Criminal History Record Review: Residents need to contact the Criminal History Records division by dialing 602-223-2222 to get a Record Review Packet.
 The Record Review Packet includes these items:

 It’s highly recommended that people print out the packet checklist and FAQ form to ensure they have everything they need before sending the required documents.